-- business strategies; - long-term plans and budgets for the Group and its strategically important operating companies, and major transactions, on which it expresses opinions and/or recommendations; - annual budget and long-term investment plan and updates thereof and additions thereto; - the Group's investment polices and updates thereof; - specific investment projects of particular strategic and/or economic importance.
+- business strategies;

+- long-term plans and budgets for the Group and its strategically important operating companies, and major transactions, on which it expresses opinions and/or recommendations; - annual budget and long-term investment plan and updates thereof and additions thereto; - the Group's investment polices and updates thereof; - specific investment projects of particular strategic and/or economic importance.

 The Strategy and Investment Committee also monitors implementation of the business strategies and investment programmes approved by the Board of Directors.
-The Committee's meetings are also attended by the Group Strategy, Planning & Investor Relations Manager, while other Company and Group executives may be invited by the Chairperson to participate on specific themes.
+The Committee's meetings are also attended by the Group's Strategy & Development Manager and while other Company and Group executives may be invited by the Chairperson to be involved on specific subjects.